solarwinds/snap-plugin-lib/v2/tutorial/01-simple/README.md

 Following code is a little more complicated.
 It gathers current date and time, producing 5 metrics associated with current day, month, hour, minute and second.

-> Although it's practicality doubtful, it will be sufficient to show different set of plugin-lib v2 features.
+> Although it is not practical, it will be sufficient to show different set of plugin-lib v2 features.
 > If you want to learn straightaway how to write useful collector, visit [Chapter 6](/v2/tutorial/06-overview/README.md) of this tutorial.

 ```go